 It’s not as obvious as it seems.
-Follow this guide on when to use a nickname, tie your name to a degree or even use the phonetic spelling.
+Follow this guide on when to use a nickname, your legal name, tie your name to a degree, or even use the phonetic spelling.

 You were anointed with a name when you born.
 But have you considered your “naming strategy” for your job search ?
 How do you handle a nickname?
 When do you tether your name to an advanced degree?
 Do you know whether to use a suffix?
 Or how to make a long or difficult-to-pronounce name more accessible?

 It may seem obvious, but it’s not.